 For the most part, doing one of these things listed can hurt your chances of keeping in touch with the organization.

 The best outcome in resigning means securing a positive reference and relationship with your managers or employers.
 Even if you’re no longer working for them, they can still support you throughout your career.
-This only happens though when you have a good relationship with them.
+This is also crucial for surviving a layoff.

 Disclose Sensitive Information